qeacourse/RoboNinjaWarrior/How to/meet_your_neato_deprecated.md

 Next, click on the figure window and drive the robot around using your keyboard (``i`` goes forward, ``j`` turns left, ``k`` stops, and ``l`` turns right).
 If you are able to move the robot and you see the figure window shown above, then congratulations your setup is working!  ***Note: these key commands will not work unless you click on the figure window to bring it to the front of your stack of MATLAB windows.***

-If you are doing this as part of the boats module, you can go ahead and shutdown the simulator by running the following command ***in the MATLAB instance running on your Windows machine (the one you used to launch the simulator in the first place)***.
+If you are doing this as part of the boats module, you can go ahead and shutdown the simulator by running the following command.

 ```matlab
 >> qeasim stop